 • Holding a series of community forums to solicit input into a University Village planned on the Redlands south campus, adjacent to the new passenger rail station anticipated to become operational in late 2020 or early 2021

-• Building a partnership with Tuskegee University, which will provide students and faculty with the opportunity to spend time in residence at the partner institution beginning in fall 2018
+• Building a partnership with Tuskegee University, which provides students and faculty with the opportunity to spend time in residence at the partner institution

 • Creating a new global commons residence hall on the main Redlands campus to foster an on-campus international community